tonykipkemboi/ollama_streamlit_demos/README.md

 ## Acknowledgments

-Kudos to the [Ollama](https://ollama.com/) team for their efforts in making machine learning models more accessible!
+👏 Kudos to the [Ollama](https://ollama.com/) team for their efforts in making open-source models more accessible!